lofiwatercat/stack-underflow/README.md

 ## Splash Page

-The first thing a user sees with quick links to log in and sign up, with a bit of css magic for those colorful little squares.
+The first thing a user sees with quick links to log in and sign up, and some css to liven things up.

 ![](https://github.com/loFiWaterCat/stack-underflow/blob/main/images/splash.png)